LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Predicate directives and clauses can be encapsulated inside objects and categories.
 Protocols can only contain predicate directives.
-From the point-of-view of a traditional imperative object-oriented language, predicates allow both object state and object behavior to be represented.
+From the point of view of a traditional imperative object-oriented language, predicates allow both object state and object behavior to be represented.
-Mutable object state can be represented using dynamic object predicates but should only be used when strictly necessary as it breaks declarative semantics.
+Mutable object state can be represented using dynamic object predicates but should only be used when strictly necessary, as it breaks declarative semantics.

 .. _predicates_reserved: